CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

-# ACTUAL_Data_Screening_weekly
-This App provides quick overviews over the data from the monitored individuals.
+# ACTUAL: weekly screening of the participant environmental and personal data